tarente/FabricDataEngineering/README.md

  * The PySpark functions defined in **NTB 002 Table History** do not work with Lakehouses that have the Lakehouse schemas enabled (https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas).

 ---
+The notebook **NTB 011 get_lakehouse_tables_schema** re-defines the Semantic Link Labs' get_lakehouse_tables PySpark (see https://semantic-link-labs.readthedocs.io/en/stable/sempy_labs.lakehouse.html#sempy_labs.lakehouse.get_lakehouse_tables) to work with schema enabled Lakehouse.

+Instead of using the redefined function, you can create Shortcuts in a new Lakehouse and then call the Semantic Link Labs' in the Lakehouse with the Shortcuts.

+**Limitations**:
+ * If any table in the Lakehouse has been inserted as a partitioned and as a non-partitioned table, then the function will fail.
+This also true for the original function.

+---
+The notebook **NTB 221 Check Direct Lake Guardrails** sample notebook to call the new version of the **get_lakehouse_tables** and check the differences between executing through the schema enabled Lakehouse and the Lakehouse with Shortcuts.
+Assuming that both Lakehouses are in the same Workspace you just need to change the value of the following variables: o	lakehouse       = "Lakehouse Name containing the shortcuts" o	lakehouseSchema = "Schema enabled Lakehouse Name" o	workspace       = "<Workspace Name>"

+**Limitations**:
+ * If any table in the Lakehouse has been inserted as a partitioned and as a non-partitioned table, then the Notebook will fail.

+---
 The notebook **NTB 901 Table History** allows to dynamically attach the notebook to a Fabric Lakehouse (as described in **Programmatically defining the default lakehouse of a notebook**, see  https://fabric.guru/how-to-attach-a-default-lakehouse-to-a-notebook-in-fabric).

 To use this notebook, you need to set the following values: